CircuitSetup/Remote/README.md

 ## WiFi power saving features

-The Config Portal offers an option for WiFi power saving for AP-mode (ie when the device acts as an access point).
-This option configures a timer after whose expiration WiFi is switched off; the device is no longer transmitting or receiving data over WiFi.
+In AP-mode (ie when the device acts as an access point), WiFi can only be used for the Config Portal.
+Since changing settings in the Config Portal isn't something done on a regular basis, the Remote can switch off WiFi after a configurable period of time in order to save battery power.

-The timer can be set to 0 (which disables it; WiFi is never switched off; this is the default), or 10-99 minutes.
+To enable power-saving enter into the field **_Power save timer_** the number of minutes that need to elapse from (real-)power-on until WiFi is supposed to be switched off.
+Anything between 10 and 99 minutes is allowed.
+Entering 0 disables this feature entirely.

-After WiFi has been switched off due to timer expiration, it can be re-enabled by fake-powering down and up, in which case the timers are restarted (ie WiFi is again switched off after timer expiration).
+After WiFi has been switched off due to timer expiration, and the option **_Re-enable WiFi on Fake Power_** is checked, WiFi will be re-enabled on fake-power-up, and the timer is restarted (ie WiFi is again switched off after timer expiration).

-> This technique is also used to trigger a re-connection attempt in case your configured WiFi network was not available when the Remote was trying to connect, see [here](#-home-setup-with-a-pre-existing-local-wifi-network).
+>If the Remote ended up in AP-mode because the configured WiFi network wasn't reachable on (real-)power up, and the option **_Attempt re-connection on Fake Power_** is checked, the Remote will attempt to connect to the WiFi network on fake-power-on (and, as usual, fall back to AP-mode on failure; the timer is, of course, restarted in that case).

 ## Flash Wear